mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

        recent 4.2.x version.

    * - 4.0.x
-     - Use this tutorial to upgrade from |onprem| 4.0.x to version 4.2.x.
+     - Use this tutorial to upgrade from |onprem| 4.0.x to the latest patch version of 4.2.

    * - 3.6.x
      - Use the